 Next, before you step into making any changes to the code of your WordPress website, it is always recommended to create a backup copy first.
 You will be editing the code which outputs your site, and any mistake as insignificant as it may seem can interrupt its proper functionality.

-If you are a HostArmada customer, we already got you covered in this aspect, as our shared solutions come bundled with free backup feature.
+If you are a HostArmada customer, we already got you covered in this aspect, as our shared solutions come bundled with a free backup feature.
 Furthermore, they are stored on remote servers for enhanced security.

 If you need guidance on the process of creating a website backup, please refer to our tutorial on How to use the Backup feature in cPanel.